joyceworks/flowchart-react/README.md

 ##### ConnectionData

+Use `type` to describe the type of connection, `success` will draw a green line, `fail` will draw a red line.

 | Props       | Description         | Type                                                       | Default | Required |
 |-------------|---------------------|:-----------------------------------------------------------|---------|----------|
 | type        | Type of connection  | `success`, `fail`                                          |         | false    |